BA Childhood Practice

 This is a part-time, work-based programme.

-Applications are not made through UCAS; instead, please apply through the University.
+Applications are not made through UCAS; instead, please apply using the application form and following the Assessment Criteria guidance:

 Please note that the application deadline is 31 March for entry in September of the same year.
-If applying after 31 March your application may be considered but this is not guaranteed.
+If you apply after 31 March your application may be considered, but this is not guaranteed.

 This information is part of a government initiative to enhance the material that higher education institutions provide about their degree programmes.